Car Culture

 Owners and journalists consistently describe a specific quality: that driving the S2000 hard requires and rewards total focus.
 The soft-top retracts manually and quickly.
 The digital instrument cluster is readable at a glance.
 The driving position, with its low seating and high-set transmission tunnel, places the driver in the car rather than on top of it.
 At 9,000 rpm with the roof down, sensory input from the exhaust, the intake, the steering, and the road surface arrive simultaneously and without electronic mediation.

 The S2000 was produced from 1999 to 2009.
 In that time, Honda built approximately 110,000 units worldwide.
-Used prices have risen consistently since the mid-2010s, reflecting demand from enthusiasts who either grew up with the car or discovered it later and found nothing quite like it in current production.
+Values sat near their floor through the mid-2010s, then began climbing more noticeably from the late 2010s onward, with the sharpest gains arriving during the 2020 to 2022 used-car boom.
+That appreciation reflects demand from enthusiasts who either grew up with the car or discovered it later and found nothing quite like it in current production.

 Key Takeaways

-• The S2000's F20C engine produced approximately 123 kW per litre at launch, a world record for a naturally aspirated production engine, achieved through high compression and VTEC variable valve timing.
+The S2000's F20C engine produced approximately 125 hp per litre at launch, a world record for a naturally aspirated production engine, achieved through a high compression ratio and VTEC variable valve timing.
+North American cars made 240 hp; the Japanese-market version made 247 hp, both at 8,300 rpm.

-• Chief engineer Shigeru Uehara, who also led the NSX programme, designed the S2000 around a single principle: the driver should feel directly connected to both the car and the road.
+Shigeru Uehara, chief engineer of the S2000 and Executive Chief Engineer of the NSX programme, designed the S2000 around a single principle: the driver should feel directly connected to both the car and the road.

-• A rear-mounted gearbox, engine placed behind the front axle, and Torsen limited-slip differential combine to produce near-50/50 weight distribution and balanced handling.
+A rear-mounted gearbox, engine placed behind the front axle, and a limited-slip differential combine to produce near-50/50 weight distribution and balanced handling in a car that weighed approximately 2,809 lb.

 Lee Hamrick